bmaunde/guidelines/Magento/magento-cloud-setup.md

 			    zlib.output_compression = On
 			    date.timezone = Africa/Johannesburg
 			    opcache.save_comments = 1
 		- Various PHP extensions are required by magento.
 Please verify that they all exist.
-If not, please install.
-The reference for the extensions is
+These are

 			    -  ext-bcmath
 				-  ext-ctypt